How to Optimize Your Ecommerce Checkout Process For Better Customer Experience in 2020

-If you ignored the customers who abandoned their shopping carts on your ecommerce site, you would be losing out on some serious revenue.
+If you ignored the customers who abandoned their shopping carts on your ecommerce site, you would lose some severe revenue.

 So why does someone abandon the checkout process midway?
 And what can you, as an ecommerce business, do to prevent this?